anirudha-stack/svarv-motion-control/README.md

 ### Development Setup
 1. Clone the repository
 2. Install dependencies for your target platform
-3. Run examples with hardware
+3. Test with real hardware
 4. Submit pull requests

 ## 📄 License